dmbf29/rails-api-tutorial/README.md

 ```

 ## Setting up the Model
-It's up to you at this point, but we'll add two validations on the `cafe` model so that we need at least a `title` and `gmaps_url` in order to create one.
+It's up to you at this point, but we'll add two validations on the `cafe` model so that we need at least a `title` and `address` in order to create one.

 ```
 # cafe.rb
-validates :title, presence: true validates :gmaps_url, presence: true
+validates :title, presence: true validates :address, presence: true
 ```

 ## Routes